happypandax/happypandax/INSTALL.md

     + Python 3.4 should've included pip on install.
 Incase it didn't: 'sudo pacman -S pip3'
     + To install 'requests': pip3 install requests
     + To install 'BeautifulSoup 4': pip3 install bs4
-    + To install 'porc': pip3 install porc
+    + To install 'scandir': pip3 install scandir
   - PyQt5
     + I'm pretty sure you can install this through pip3, but if not: sudo pacman -S python-pyqt5 ('apt-get install python-pyqt5' on Ubuntu)